yamin-shihab/study-notes/grade_7/math.md

 * To add fractions, make sure there is a common denominator, then just add the numerators, but keep the denominators the same.
 (2/7 + 3/7 = 5/7)
 * To subtract fractions, make sure there is a common denominator, then just subtract the numerators, but keep the denominators the same (4/6 - 3/6 = 1/6)

+## Percent Problems

+* You can get a percentage of a number by multiplying the number by the percent as a decimal.
+(60% of 50 -> 50 * 0.6 = 30)
+* GST is a percentage tax imposed on buying products applied on their prices.
+Right now it's 5%.
+* To get the GST of a product, multiply the price by 0.05.
+To get the total end price, either add the price of the GST with the item price, or multiply the item price by 1.05. ($40 -> 40 * 1.05 = $42)
+* To get the amount saved by a discount or coupon, multiply the price by the discount or coupon as a decimal.
+To get the total end price, either subtract original item price by the amount saved, or multiply the original item price by the "opposite of the percentage" as a decimal. ($60 and a 20% coupon -> 20 * 0.8 = $48)

 ## Statistics and Probability

 * The mean of a group of numbers can be considered the "average".
-* It can be calculated by summing up all the numbers together and dividing it by the number of numbers.
+* It can be calculated by summing up all the numbers in a group together and dividing it by the number of numbers.
 (2, 5, 1, 7 -> 16 -> 4)
-* The median is the medium number in a group of ordered numbers.
+* The median is the number in the middle in a group of ordered (or order them yourself) numbers.
 (4, 5, 9, 1, 0 -> 9)
 * The mode of a group of numbers is the number that occurs most time.
 (3, 9, 3, 1, 0 -> 3)
-* Those three are Measures of Central Tendency (mostly used for finding the average).
+* Those three are "Measures of Central Tendency" (mostly used for finding the average).
 * The range (not a Measure of Central Tendency), is the difference between the biggest and smallest numbers in a group of numbers.
 (3, 7, 1, 9, 5 -> 8)
-* An outlier is an abnormally large, or small number in a group of numbers, relative to the other numbers.
+* An outlier is an abnormally large or small number in a group of numbers, compared to the other numbers.
 (3, 9, 1, 435, 4 -> 435)
 * A circle graph shows how categories of data compare to each other as a whole.
-* It's a circle divided into section.
+* It's a circle divided up into sections.
 * They need a title, labels/a legend, the sum of 360 for the total degrees, and data is reported as percentages.
 * To find the angle in degrees for a sector, turn the percent into a decimal, multiply each decimal by 360, and then round the number.
 Use a protractor to measure each angle.
 (56% -> 0.56  360 = 201.6 degrees)
 * You can draw the circle by tracing a circular object, or using a compass.
 * The favorable outcome is the event you are looking to occur in a probability experiment.
 * Possible outcomes are the possible outcomes in a probability experiment.
-* Probability(event) = favorable outcomes/possible outcomes.
+* Probability(event) = favorable outcomes / possible outcomes.
 * An independent event is an event in a group of events that doesn't affect the probability of the other events.
 * Either a tree diagram, or a table of outcomes can be used to represent possible outcomes of events.
 * A tree diagram starts and branches out for each event.
 The amount of branches from each branch is the possible number of outcomes.
 The amount of branches at the end is the total overall amount of possible outcomes.
 * A table of outcomes only works with 2 events (unless you want to traverse the nth dimension).
-It is a table where the rows represent the possible outcomes of the first event, and the columns represent the second.
+It is a table where the rows represent the possible outcomes of the first event, and the columns represent the second event.

 ## Patterns and Relations

 * An expression is a mathematical phrase made up of numbers and/or variables connected by operations.
 The variable can represent any number we choose.
 (3 - 5, 8, 2 - x)
 * An equation is a mathematical statement, or sentence, containing two expressions separated by an equals sign.
 The variable only has one value.
 (3 - 5 = -2, 3x = 6, x = 8)
 * A constant term is a number that doesn't change.
-It increases, or decreases the value of an expression.
+It increases or decreases the value of an expression.
 (3, 62, 92)
-* A variable is a letter, or symbol representing an unknown number. (x, y, n)
+* A variable is a letter or symbol representing an unknown number. (x, y, n)
 * A numerical coefficient is a number that multiplies the variable.
 (3x, 5y, 9i)
-* A term is a constant, or variable separated by a +, or - sign. (-6, -z, 3)
+* A term is a constant or variable prefixed by a +, or - sign. (-6, -z, 3)
 * When multiplying, you cannot use an X because it can be confused with the common variable name, x.
-Instead, use a numerical coefficient with, or without parentheses.
+Instead, use a numerical coefficient with or without parentheses.
 (3(6), 7x, 2(9))
 * To evaluate an expression, substitute all occurrences of variable with their given value.
 (3n where n = 12 -> 36)
 * A table of values is a table showing two sets of related numbers.
 * Patterns can be described by expressions which can be displayed in a table of values.